-Definition of Industry: Any corporation, partnership, sole proprietorship, or other legal entity, both for profit and not-for-profit, engaged in the manufacture, distribution, sale, or reimbursement of diagnostic or therapeutic drugs, devices, supplies, or service for clinical care, research, or education.
-This definition does not include a physician or other clinician's practice plan, or reimbursement for clinical services provided to a clinician's patients.
-It does not include professional associations, not-for-profit volunteer health organizations, academic institutions or hospitals that provide products or services related to medical care, medical research; or accredited medical education.
-Examples include pharmaceutical companies and medical device companies.
+Definition of Industry: Any corporation, partnership, sole proprietorship, or other legal entity, both for-profit and not-for-profit, engaged in the manufacture, distribution, sale, or reimbursement of diagnostic or therapeutic drugs, devices, supplies, or service for clinical care, research, or education.
+This definition includes most pharmaceutical and medical device companies.
+This definition does not include a physician or other clinician's practice plan, or reimbursement for clinical services provided to a clinician's patients; nor does it include professional associations, not-for-profit volunteer health organizations, academic institutions or hospitals that provide products or services related to medical care, medical research, or accredited medical education.